€5,- EU SHIPPING | FREE EU SHIPMENT FOR ORDERS OVER €50,- | USA SHIPPING €25,-

 Centrifugation is the traditional way of extracting honey.
 By this process, the larger pieces of wax are removed and then poured to avoid impurities and the small pieces of wax left in the honey after centrifugation.
 In this way, a cleaner honey is obtained through a process in which it is not exposed to heat at any time and thereby keeps its natural properties intact.

-Manuka New Zealand produces only raw, unfiltered and unpasteurized monofloral MGO manuka honey.
+MNZ produces only raw, unfiltered and unpasteurized monofloral MGO manuka honey.

 Vitamins, minerals and nutrients remain intact, higher natural enzyme content and high amino acid profile, thicker consistency, slightly grainy texture, incredible aromas and natural flavor profile